[Avg. reading time: 14 minutes]

 What is Iteration?

-In Rust, this can be done using:
+In Rust, iteration can be done using:

 • Traditional loops